Mark Solms: Winemaking

 Outside academia, Solms is involved in winemaking.
 Solms-Delta is a farm located in the Franschhoek Valley, with a rich history and prize-winning wines.
 Solms took over custodianship of the farm in 2001.
 Its 325-year history was deeply rooted in slavery, but Solms decided to transform the farm into a cooperative.
 Now, all 180 inhabitants of the land and previously workers for the farm, along with Solms and British philanthropist Richard Astor, are co-owners.
 Solms affirms that worker subjectivity is important for the quality of the final product: "Wine is made by hand, and the attitude of the labourers affects what is in the bottle, from the way they tend the vines and select the grapes.
 If someone is preparing it with resentment and hatred, what will he make?"

 Personal life

+When Solms was a young child, his older brother was injured and suffered brain damage.
+Afterwards, Solms experienced severe death anxiety.
+To treat it, he underwent psychoanalysis by Clifford Yorke.

 In 1985, Solms married Karen Kaplan-Solms, who is also a psychoanalyst and neuropsychologist.
 Together they wrote the book Clinical Studies in Neuropsychoanalysis in 2001, which received the Gradiva Award for Best Book (Science Category) by the National Association for the Advancement of Psychoanalysis, USA.
 They have a son (Leonard, born in 1996) and a daughter (Ella, born in 2000).
 His current partner is Eliza Kentridge, the artist and poet, who lives in Wivenhoe, England.